 Our research oriented approach has also led to the team members being recognized and felicitated for thought leadership.
-Consecutively for the fifth year in 2010, NDAites have won the global competition for dissertations at the International Bar Association.
+NDAites have won the global competition for dissertations at the International Bar Association for 5 years.
 Nishith Desai, Founder of Nishith Desai Associates, has been voted 'External Counsel of the Year 2009' by Asian Counsel and Pacific Business Press and the 'Most in Demand Practitioners' by Chambers Asia 2009.
 He has also been ranked No. 28 in a global Top 50 "Gold List" by Tax Business, a UK-based journal for the international tax community.
 He is listed in the Lex Witness 'Hall of fame: Top 50' individuals who have helped shape the legal landscape of modern India.
 He is also the recipient of Prof. Yunus 'Social Business Pioneer of India' - 2010 award.